 Contracts are critical legal instruments for companies of all sizes in virtually every sector.
 Although sourcing, negotiating, and drafting contracts can be quite a tedious process, contracting does not end once the agreement is put to paper.
 In fact, the real work begins once all parties have signed the final documents.
-To ensure that the terms and conditions of a contract are being performed as stipulated, it is crucial to conduct periodic audits.
+To ensure that the terms and conditions of a contract are being performed as stipulated, it is crucial to conduct periodic audits, which is easier done using CLM software.
 This may be done at a micro level (i.e., by contract) or at a macro level (i.e., a review of the entire portfolio).
 Here are some of the key points to consider to perform a contract compliance audit:

 Determine the Appropriate Timing, Scope, and Parameters